nheingit/OpenSourceKnowledge/rust/README.md

 }
 ```

-here you are comparing the (instiatied beforehand) variables — `guess`, and `secret_number` — to each other, and then feeding that result into the `match` expression.
+here you are comparing the variables — `guess`, and `secret_number` — to each other, and then feeding that result into the `match` expression.

 `match` expressions are made up of **arms**, each of which has a **pattern**. the `match` statement takes the value given to it and looks through each arm.
 Should the arm's pattern be met, for example: `Ordering::Less`, the expression of code following the `=>` will be executed.